srulre/qal-workshop-2023/docs/introduction.md

 # Introduction

-The workshop will present the integration between Cuda Quantum and Classiq.
+The workshop will present the integration between CUDA Quantum and Classiq.

-1. Program with Classiq (in a fashion of Cuda Quantum)
+1. Program with Classiq (in a fashion of CUDA Quantum)
 2. Synthesize the circuit with Classiq
-3. Output a Cuda Quantum kernel
+3. Output a CUDA Quantum kernel
-4. Execute the kernel in Cuda Quantum
+4. Execute the kernel in CUDA Quantum
 5. Visualize the kernel using Classiq

 The end goal - a uniform framework where users program in Cuda